We would like to take this opportunity to give an update of our first Duffel Stuffel Event.

 As mentioned in the last Duffel Bag for A Child in Need blog post, this is the first time the program was activated and we concentrated exclusively on diaper bags for babies in need.

-It is with great gratitude that I can report, we were able to put together a total of 30 diaper bags, with the wonderful and generous donations of our community.
-You can find some pictures and names of those that have donated on our Facebook page, https://www.facebook.com/DuffelStuffel/
+It is with great gratitude that we can report, we were able to put together a total of 30 diaper bags, with the wonderful and generous donations of our community.

 A special thank you